 Initially the calcium carbonate [CaCO3] from limestone, oyster shells or chalk is heated (calcined) to a high temperature of about 900 degrees C. This drives out the CO2 and water over several days leaving calcium oxide, or quicklime [CaO].

 These lumps of quicklime are slaked in water in a controlled manner to create a slippery paste, calcium hydroxide [Ca(OH)2].
-This cementitious paste will remain soft so long as it is kept wet and away from carbon dioxide.
-When it is mixed with an aggregate and used between masonry units or as a plaster or stucco, the water begins to evaporate or is drawn out of the mortar into the porous surrounding masonry.
+This cementitious paste will remain soft so long as it is wet and away from carbon dioxide.
+When it is mixed with an aggregate and used between masonry units or as a plaster or stucco, the water begins to evaporate or is drawn out of the mortar and into the porous surrounding masonry.
 As the water is drawn out, air enters and CO2 in the air combines with the calcium hydroxide to re-form calcium carbonate.

 So the hardening or curing of mortar depends on adsorption of atmospheric carbon dioxide by the lime particles.
 The greater the surface area of the lime, the more rapidly this chemical process takes place.
 When the limestone is calcined, great care and skill are necessary to heat it enough to drive out the CO2 and leave a porous matrix, but not so much that the lime is melted and the pores are closed off.
 I have seen scanning electron microscope (SEM) images of over-fired (hard-burned) calcium oxide particles that look like melted bars of soap.
 In contrast, soft-burned lime that has been properly calcined has a more porous surface.

-The surface area of the calcium oxide can also be improved or degraded during the slaking process, so it is important to understand exactly how to handle this material if you are slaking it yourself.
-I proved this for myself empirically by treating the same high-quality calcium oxide to two extremes of improper slaking technique to compare the results.
+The surface area of calcium oxide can also be improved or degraded during the slaking process, so it is important to understand exactly how to handle this material if you are slaking it yourself.
+I proved this for myself by treating the same high-quality calcium oxide to two extremes of improper slaking techniques to compare the results.
 One half was dumped directly into a full tub of cold water so the heat of hydration was interrupted.
 The other half was slowly spritzed with a hose so the high heat of the reaction was maintained, but the oxide was starved to a minimum of moisture.
 Both resulting putties had very large particle sizes and limited plasticity.

 While both techniques I used were extremes, the result appears similar to the large clumps of lime and limited plasticity that ancient texts reference.
-In the past they dealt with this by storing the putty for five years or longer to increase the workability and reactivity.
+In the past they dealt with this by storing the putty for five years or longer to increase the work-ability and reactivity.
 Research at the Getty* suggests that the process of storage breaks down the size of the particles, thereby increasing both plasticity and reactivity.
 Modern technology gives us more control over the hydration process (both amount of water and pressure) and can shorten the wait for a high quality lime putty.